paul/Marathon/README.md

 Maybe to do
 ===========
+* Add a single iron plate to wooden board recipe
 * Apply GCF factoring to some alloy recipes (eg brass plate should be dialed down 5x) and in general for all recipes after exploding (?)
 * nerf wood -> coal -> fracking recipes. disable vanilla coal fracking if petrochem coal fracking enabled. also disable/modify bio fuel cracking
 * make molten metals unable to be barreled, or nerf somewhat (require special tungsten barrel?)